pelodelfuego/vim-swoop/README.md

 Tips and Tricks
 ---------------
-* Use CursorLine

-    I strongly advise to highlight current line.
-It will help you to keep focus on the context of the current match.

 * Toggle mode

     You can toggle single and multi buffer mode, your Pattern will stay the same.